 There are a number of fantastic organisations that focus their aims on tackling the various challenges our global environment currently faces.
 Rather than re-invent the wheel, we will strategically develop our partnerships with ethical and responsible organisations that align with our vision of ethically enjoying our planet.

 We aim to join in with a global advocacy movement of responsible tour operators, using our social media platforms to generate awareness and community engagement, highlighting initiatives aimed at tackling global environmental challenges.

 Ethical and responsible travel

 Over the years, our operations have steadily moved toward ensuring our practices are ethical and responsible.
-Where possible, we are removing ALL single use plastics from all locations. our merchandise is now produced with 100% recycled materials.
+Where possible, we are removing ALL single use plastics from all locations.
 Step by step, we are transitioning our preferred supplier contracts to companies that can provide a transparent and environmentally conscious supply chain, right from production.

 Our trips give us the chance and opportunity to encounter many of the wonders nature has to display.
 At all times, our teams take care to limit our impact on any life we meet, whether in the water or on land.
 The onus of 'taking only photos and leaving only splashes' is a core sentiment that we as international visitors to our locations must always embody.

 Sustainable development goals

 The only way that international travel can continue to exist, in this interrelated and interdependent world, is by every travel provider and every guest engaging in a global concern for the environment.
 We must recognize the awesome potential of the planet we inhabit, but just as importantly we must also appreciate our environmental limits.
 At SwimTrek we align our business development and strategic growth with the United Nations Sustainable Development Goals (SDG's).